Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 They had a lot to talk about.

-“Christ, I still can’t really wrap my *head* around it,” Julian grumbled, a bit distractedly.
+"Christ, I still can’t really wrap my *head* around it," Julian grumbled, a bit distractedly.

-“It’s a hell of a tale, isn’t it?
-And one that touches you *quite* personally…”
+"It’s a hell of a tale, isn’t it?
+And one that touches you *quite* personally…"

-“...Yeah.
+"...Yeah.
 Though...if I’m honest?
 I’m kinda okay with it.
-Which feels weird to say.”
+Which feels weird to say."

 Rockefeller looked up at him curiously.
-“What do you mean by ‘okay?’”
+"What do you mean by ‘okay?’"

-“I mean…I’m not super angry at them anymore.
+"I mean…I’m not super angry at them anymore.
 But… Okay, so, the big ramifications of them sneaking and hiding among us and breeding folks, yeah, I’m still working to get my head around that.
 But what it means for me personally?
 It…answers some questions that I already mostly knew the answers to, and doesn’t raise any new ones.
 Well, no. It doesn’t raise any that aren’t part of the *bigger* ones, anyway.
 So in a way, it’s almost welcome.
 To, y’know.
-Finally have a definitive answer.”
+Finally have a definitive answer."

-“Answer to *what* specifically?”
+"Answer to *what* specifically?"
 The ambassador said, shrewdly.

-“My family.
+"My family.
 Why I grew into a juggernaut as a teen, why I was able to survive so well on Nightmare.
 I’m apparently their ‘Soldier’ strain or whatever.
 So I’m supposed to have a super adaptable body.
 Take full advantage of whatever circumstance I’m in, right?
 So…okay.
 That fits with my life.
 I’ve always been exactly as big and strong or whatever as I’ve been able to feed myself, and I’ve never really felt starved.
-That only makes sense if you think of it that way, y’know?”
+That only makes sense if you think of it that way, y’know?"

-“Maybe that helps explain how well you coped with the loneliness, too.”
+"Maybe that helps explain how well you coped with the loneliness, too."

 Julian found himself scratching at the back of his head.
-He grumbled, annoyed at the old habit. “...Eh.
+He grumbled, annoyed at the old habit. "...Eh.
 I dunno about that.
 Do you know how *hard* it is to be alone for me anymore these days?
-Even just for a day or three it sets me on edge.”
+Even just for a day or three it sets me on edge."

-“Hmm.”
+"Hmm."

 Now *that* was a telling emote.

-“You’re scheming,” Julian accused with a grin.
-“I can tell.”
+"You’re scheming," Julian accused with a grin.
+"I can tell."

-“Yes!
+"Yes!
 So.
 It occurs to myself and the President that, regardless of whatever our history is, we would be highly unwise to reject Ekallim-Igigi entirely.
-Diplomatic relations will be established….and we will need an appropriate ambassador, of course.”
+Diplomatic relations will be established….and we will need an appropriate ambassador, of course."

 And there it was.
 Exactly as Julian had foreseen.
 Still, there were some questions to clear up first.

-“Me?
+"Me?
 I’m kinda their handiwork, aren’t I?
-Are we rubbing their face in it, or…?”
+Are we rubbing their face in it, or…?"

-“Not really, no. It’s important that we have someone who can peer with them on a personal level.
+"Not really, no. It’s important that we have someone who can peer with them on a personal level.
 Same as with the Ten’Gewek, really.
 That’s as much for their benefit as it is ours, if we’re to establish relations.
-But more importantly…I don’t think you’ll ever forget Nightmare, will you?”
+But more importantly…I don’t think you’ll ever forget Nightmare, will you?"

 Julian didn’t need to reply; the brief tension in his shoulders, and the deep breath to let go of it, did that for him.
-Rockefeller had a way of making his point with a sting in it. “...Right.
-And I wouldn’t let them forget their plan has had real consequences for real people.”
+Rockefeller had a way of making his point with a sting in it. "...Right.
+And I wouldn’t let them forget their plan has had real consequences for real people."

-“Exactly.
+"Exactly.
 So, assuming you’d be willing…we had given a thought to your successor on Akyawentuo.
 Or if not a successor, then at least a deputy.
-That is a tall order, we realize…”
+That is a tall order, we realize…"

-“Daniel Hurt,” Julian offered, instantly.
-“They respect him at least as much as me.”
+"Daniel Hurt," Julian offered, instantly.
+"They respect him at least as much as me."

-“Oh?”
+"Oh?"

-“Absolutely.
+"Absolutely.
 Al and Xiù and I showed them our people demand respect, and we each did for different reasons.
 Me?
 I showed them we could hang with them on their own terms.
 But Daniel, he showed them *our* strengths on *our* terms, and they’ve come to respect that, too.
 Which, frankly, is the one thing we have over them.
 We have wisdom, experience, and a crafty, tough adaptability they admire.
 That matters because, and I am not exaggerating when I say this: they are quite literally better than us at goddamn everything.
 Their bodies, their senses, reflexes, intelligence…all of it.
-They are straight-up superior to anything out there and they know it.”
+They are straight-up superior to anything out there and they know it."

-“On the average, sure.
+"On the average, sure.
 I note *you* exist, and more alarmingly so does the good sergeant Firth.
-I also note they don’t have rockets,” Rockefeller added, wryly.
+I also note they don’t have rockets," Rockefeller added, wryly.

-“And they couldn’t have them anyway, with their gravity.
+"And they couldn’t have them anyway, with their gravity.
 But that’s the thing, though.
 They *also* know that there’s a handful among the ‘weaker’ Sky-Tribes that humble them.
 Daar of course, Righteous, a few other gaoians and humans…me, I guess…well, okay.
-Me *definitely* these days.”
+Me *definitely* these days."
 He grinned ruefully.
-“Adam wouldn’t *let* me be anything besides my best, so I’ve grown into even more of a Slab than he ever was!
+"Adam wouldn’t *let* me be anything besides my best, so I’ve grown into even more of a Slab than he ever was!
 By, like…all of it.
 Only thing he’s got on me now is height!
-So among Ten’Gewek, it’s really only Yan these days who can straight fold me up.”
+So among Ten’Gewek, it’s really only Yan these days who can straight fold me up."

 Which was a *heck* of a thing to be!
 Firth aside, absolutely *no* other human being was his match anymore, by really any measure a man could imagine.
 Something like *that* could mess with a fella’s head, and he tried to keep perspective in life…

 But *damn* if that didn’t feel *good.* He’d beat up Firth too, one day.
 And Yan.
 And…

-“Plus,” he added after a moment, “we haven’t seen what Yan *on spacemagic* is like, either…”
+"Plus," he added after a moment, "we haven’t seen what Yan *on spacemagic* is like, either…"

-“Right.
+"Right.
 So, again: why Professor Hurt?
-He isn’t any of that.”
+He isn’t any of that."

-“Because every human there respects him, especially me.
+"Because every human there respects him, especially me.
 Because he tells good stories.
 Because he’s a heck of a good teacher.
 Because he worked hard every day to keep up, and they watched him grow fit and hard like old knotted wood.
 He *showed respect* to the things they care about.
 And, uh…there’s something else.
-They, uh…we’re elves to them.”
+They, uh…we’re elves to them."

-Rockefeller chortled in surprise. “...Say again?”
+Rockefeller chortled in surprise. "...Say again?"

 Julian paused, and turned to face Rockefeller.
 He didn’t *quite* strike a pose like the meathead he was, but he did stand upright, so as to let the Ambassador get a good look at him at his best.

-“Elves.
+"Elves.
 This.
 What I am.
 So, uh…tall, wise, strong too, suffused with sky-magic I suppose…but the important bit is that they think we’re *beautiful.* Like…all of us.
 With someone like…well, like me?
 Sometimes they’re even afraid to flirt, and flirting is basically how Ten’Gewek say hello!
 Even weirder?
 It’s us too, right?
 It’s sort of mutual.
 Like, look at them!
 They’re alien and interesting and *handsome as fuck* like hulked-out comic book superheroes.
-You can’t have missed how popular the JETS Ten’Gewek are on the night scene.”
+You can’t have missed how popular the JETS Ten’Gewek are on the night scene."

-“That’s not my thing, Julian.
-But yes, I have heard rumors…so we fascinate them.”
+"That’s not my thing, Julian.
+But yes, I have heard rumors…so we fascinate them."

-“Yeah.
+"Yeah.
 We’re taller than them, and they’re sensitive to tall things.
 They see nearly *every* human they meet as this towering sort of being, y’know?
 Yan’s more or less damn near a god among them and we’re both six-three, right?
 It’s only his crest that’s taller.
 Daniel‘s six foot himself, so that means he’s got a good head on anyone besides Yan and I at the Lodge.
 And he’s approachable.
-He, uh, gets a lot of offers,” Julian chuckled.
-“I didn’t tell you that.”
+He, uh, gets a lot of offers," Julian chuckled.
+"I didn’t tell you that."

-“Oh, my…” Ambassador Rockefeller chuckled.
-“So, *all that aside,* firstly: would you be willing?
-It would eventually mean a relocation.”
+"Oh, my…" Ambassador Rockefeller chuckled.
+"So, *all that aside,* firstly: would you be willing?
+It would eventually mean a relocation."

 Julian thought about that.
 Lots of advantage to a move like that, and not every ambassador got to found a mission.
 Lots of people in State would be jealous as heck over that.
 So…politics.
 Whatever.
 He was getting good at that game, too.
 And playing pals with the people who ultimately caused him to be what he was…

 Conflicting thoughts, right there.

-“...Right.
+"...Right.
 I’d need to discuss it with my family.
 The boys are moving out soon, but it’s still pretty sudden, and I’d at least like to get them safely off to, y’know.
-Wherever they end up going.”
+Wherever they end up going."

-“Of course.
+"Of course.
 But it would be a well-protected place.
-Security would be far less intrusive.”
+Security would be far less intrusive."

-“True…”
+"True…"

-“And perhaps this is a bit forward, but it would be excellent intelligence as well.
+"And perhaps this is a bit forward, but it would be excellent intelligence as well.
 You’d have a full embassy staff, be station chief of course.
-You’d also be raising children there, and given your family’s superlative talents, and what your children are likely to be…”
+You’d also be raising children there, and given your family’s superlative talents, and what your children are likely to be…"

 A lot of implications there, considering the brief.
 And of course, they knew full well what Julian was now. *Properly* knew, with all the questions asked and answered.
 Many of those implications were regarding his kids, and how they’d grow up…and that had him wondering.